Gregivy/simpleddp/README.md

 ## Example

 First of all you need WebSocket implementation for your node app.
-We will use [ws](https://www.npmjs.com/package/isomorphic-ws) package for this since it works on the client and serverside.
+We will use [isomorphic-ws](https://www.npmjs.com/package/isomorphic-ws) package for this since it works on the client and serverside.

-`npm install ws --save`
+`npm install isomorphic-ws --save`

 Import/require `simpleDDP`.